madcato/iOS-Boilerplate/README.md

 - Use `Storyboards` links to avoid creating only one big `Storyboard`, this makes compilation slower and git merging it a mess.

+## Multi language with Twine

+This project includes Twine.
+The input twine text file is in the base path of the project.
+In order to share this file with other projects (.Net, Android) its recommended that this file is included into a submodule git repository in order to share it with the rest of the projects.

+This way, each time the repository is refreshed via a `git pull --recurse-submodules`, the last version of the twine file is downloaded.